lfbatista/ArduKobuki/README.md

 # ArduKobuki
 This project aimed to control a Kobuki Turtlebot with voice commands.
-The commands were sent with an Android client.
+The commands are sent with an Android client.
 The comunication is made by bluetooth.

 Libraries used